dduan/duan.ca/articles/2022/06/22/control.md

 2022-06-22T13:13:09-07:00
 tag: culture

-For whatever reason, a dialogue from the Matrix trilogies stuck with me.
+For whatever reason, a dialogue from the Matrix trilogy stuck with me.
 I've never heard anyone else talk about these quotes.
 Maybe they aren't that deep and I have been over-projecting meanings.
 Anyways, Neo (**N**) and Councillor Hamann (**H**) are in the last human city Zion, looking at a vast array of machines.
 They had this exchange about _control_: